disarticulate/build-latest-nginx/README.md

  2. Review the configure lines.
 You might want to add/remove modules/options.

- 3. Run <code>buildngx.sh</code> and answer the questions.
-It will ask for push & sticky modules and what server string you want.
+ 3. Run <code>buildngx.sh</code>. and answer the questions.
+It will ask for push & sticky modules and what server string you want, unless -q is specified.

+ 4. If compile is ok, it will ask to <code>make install</code>.

+ 5. Startup script is downloaded but not installed.
+If you need it, run "make install" in the directory specified by the script.

- 4. :pray:
+ 5. :pray:

 ### Options:
 Option | Meaning
 ------------ | -------------
   -q, --q | Don't ask any questions.
 Download and build all modules, preserve "nginx" as server string, if -s is not specified.
+Ask only for <code>make install</code> at the end.
   -p, --p | Show latest version of nginx from nginx.org and exit -s, --s | Set server string to:
   -h, --h | Show help and exit